Turnage-Digital/Lister/ARCHITECTURE.md

 Host calls these in order: Infrastructure → Domain → Application

-## MediatR

-- Use assembly scanning for non-generic handlers.
-- Use closed DI bindings (above) for generic handlers and integration event handlers.

-## Integration Events
+## Conventions

-- Domain events that cross module boundaries (e.g., `ListItemCreatedIntegrationEvent`)
-- Handlers registered in Host using MediatR's `INotificationHandler<T>`
-- Enable loose coupling between modules (Lists → Notifications)
-- Published via MediatR after successful aggregate operations
+- Application must not reference Infrastructure projects.
+- Only Host closes generics and wires concrete EF implementations.
+- New modules follow: Domain + Application + Infrastructure.Sql; wire in Host.

 ## Persistence